 Quick answer

-A first edition of The Secret Language of Snow by Terry Tempest Williams (Sierra Club / Pantheon, 1984) is identified by: First edition, 1984, a Sierra Club Books / Pantheon co-publication; illustrated by Jennifer Dewey; issued in hardcover.
-Williams's children's-book debut, co-authored with Ted Major; published the same year as Pieces of White Shell (Scribner, 1984).
+A first edition of The Secret Language of Snow by Terry Tempest Williams (Sierra Club / Pantheon, 1984) is identified by: First edition, 1984, a Sierra Club Books / Pantheon Books co-publication (New York), illustrated by Jennifer Dewey and written with Ted Major.
+Williams's book-length debut, co-authored with her Teton Science School mentor Ted Major and recipient of a National Science Foundation Book Award; published the same year as Pieces of White Shell (Scribner, 1984).

 Checklist — a true first has these:

-- First edition, 1984, a Sierra Club Books / Pantheon co-publication; illustrated by Jennifer Dewey; issued in hardcover
+- First edition, 1984, a Sierra Club Books / Pantheon Books co-publication (New York), illustrated by Jennifer Dewey and written with Ted MajorP-031053

 - Publisher imprint reads Sierra Club / Pantheon